DigitPaint/gitflow/web/workflow.md

     1. Build passes?
     2. Code has been reviewed?
 11. Rebase on develop if needed
-12. Merge non-fast forward into develop
+12. Merge non-fast-forward into develop
 13. Delete feature branch

 ## Large-scale feature, overhaul or change